What is SEO?

 What next with SEO?

-If you’re interested in services to help increase your websites rankings in search engines, then I recommend filling out our discovery form to see if we can help you.
+If you’re interested in services to help increase your websites rankings in search engines, then you can email me (firstname.lastname@example.org) to see if we can help you.

 You can also view our latest articles on SEO, including potential future changes with the Google algorithm, at our SEO blog.